-UM staff member who has a PhD degree and is UTQ certified or actively in the process of acquiring the UTQ certification.
+UM staff member who has a PhD degree and is UTQ certified or actively engaged in acquiring UTQ certification.
 The second examiner is required to be knowledgeable in the broad subject field of the programme and is expected to deliver independent assessments of the various elements of the Master Thesis work.
 Second examiners will be officially appointed by the BoE (according to Dutch law concerning higher education).
 The second examiner bears the responsibility for: